MattResner/Mayors-Action-Center-Service-Requests/README.md

 The initial Service Case dataset can be downloaded at https://data.indy.gov/datasets/mayors-action-center-service-cases/explore

 In this project I take the initial data on Mayor's Action Center Service Requests and transform the data by:

 	1. Loading, batching and geocoding the data with  tidygeocoder (Complete)

 	2. Generating categorical variables based on request category with plyr (Complete)

 	3. Selecting/renaming/grouping the data with sqldf (Complete)

-	4. Joining demographic data by census tract and block with tidycensus
+	4. Joining demographic data by census tract and block with tidycensus (In Progress)

-  	5. Analyzing the data using inference
+  	5. Analyzing the data using inference (Not Started)